Automating the creation of short-lived clusters for testing purposes frees our support engineers to spend more time on customer issues.

 I’m a support manager at Cloudera, and an Apache Sqoop committer and PMC member.
-I also contribute to the Apache Flume and Apache ZooKeeper mailing lists and organize and present at meetups, as well as speak at conferences, about those projects.
+I also contribute to the Apache Flume and Apache ZooKeeper mailing lists and organize and present at meetups, as well as speak at conferences,

 At Cloudera, we put great pride into drinking our own champagne.
 That pride extends to our support team, in particular.

 Cloudera Manager, our end-to-end management platform for CDH (Cloudera’s open-source, enterprise-ready distribution of Apache Hadoop and related projects), has a feature that allows subscription customers to send a snapshot of their cluster to us.
 When these cluster snapshots come to us from customers, they end up in a CDH cluster at Cloudera where various forms of data processing and aggregation can be performed.

 At 5 pm PDT on June 30, a leap second was added to the Universal Coordinated Time (UTC).
 Within an hour, Cloudera Support started receiving reports of systems running at 100% CPU utilization.
 The Support Team worked quickly to understand and diagnose the problem and soon published a solution.
 Bugs due to the leap second coupled with the Amazon Web Services outage would make this Cloudera’s busiest support weekend to date.